fullstack-development/blockchain-wiki-en/concepts/upgradeable-contracts/readme.md

 3. Using **Proxy patterns** to delegate function calls from an immutable proxy contract to a mutable logic contract.
 [More details](./method-3/readme.md).
 4. Using **Strategy pattern**.
 Creating an immutable main contract that interacts with flexible auxiliary contracts and relies on them to perform certain functions.
 [More details](./method-4/readme.md).
 5. Using **Diamond pattern** to delegate function calls from a proxy contract to logic contracts.
 [More details](./method-5/readme.md).
+6. The routing approach in Pendle.
+[Read more](./method-6/README.md).

 ## Pros and Cons of Updating Smart Contracts